core-skills/04-getting-to-know-the-tools/program/03_groupingreshaping.md

 Synchronise code and swap over.

-### Step 2: Statistical Distribution from Regrouped Data
+### Step 2: Statistical Distributions from Regrouped Data

 1. Use `df.groupby` to generate groups of data to summarise
 1. Investigate basic descriptive stats with  `df.describe` method